kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 ### Min Ready Seconds

-`.spec.minReadySeconds` is an optional field (with default value of 600s) that specifies the minimum number of seconds for which a newly created Pod should be ready without any of its containers crashing, for it to be considered available.
+`.spec.minReadySeconds` is an optional field that specifies the minimum number of seconds for which a newly created Pod should be ready without any of its containers crashing, for it to be considered available.
 This defaults to 0 (the Pod will be considered available as soon as it is ready).